rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-transferring-your-domain-to-be-served-from-rackspace-cloud.md

 When you first register a domain, you're usually assigned the name servers that belong to the domain registrar unless you specify otherwise.
-First, you need to log in to your account at your domain registrar.
-Then, locate the section of the domain registrar's portal that stores the name servers and change the name servers to **ns.rackspace.com** and **ns2.rackspace.com**.
+In order to switch to Rackspace name servers, you need to log in to your account at your domain registrar, locate the section of the domain registrar's portal that stores the name servers, and change the name servers to **ns.rackspace.com** and **ns2.rackspace.com**.

-Next, you need to create the corresponding DNS records for your domain in the Rackspace Cloud Control Panel.
+Finally, you need to create the corresponding DNS records for your domain in the Rackspace Cloud Control Panel.
 For instructions, see [create DNS records through the Control Panel](/how-to/create-dns-records-for-cloud-servers-with-the-control-panel).